phylocanvas/phylocanvas-plugin-metadata/README.md

 ## Options

 A list of available options:
-* `show`: A boolean flag to show or hide the metadata blocks on the tree.
+* `active`: A boolean flag to show or hide the metadata blocks on the tree.
 * `showHeaders`: A boolean flag to show or hide header labels.
 The default value is `true`.
 * `showLabels`: A boolean flag to show or hide block labels.
 The default value is `true`.
 * `blockLength`: The length of each block is treated as: